Meet Chris The Amazing Mathematician And Math Tutor

 What Is It Like To be A Mathematician Like Chris?

-Currently, Chris studies the intersection of Geometric Group Theory and Descriptive Set Theory.
+For most of us, our school curriculum ended with studying up just the “Real” numbers.
+Mathematicians have to go beyond Real and Imaginary.
+Chris studies the intersection of Geometric Group Theory and Descriptive Set Theory.
 Geometric Group Theory is the study of symmetries in geometry.
 For example a triangle can be symmetrical in 6 different ways.
 The total number of ways a triangle can be symmetrical is the same as the set of the Dihedral Group 3 (D3).
 Each way that a triangle is symmetrical (lines, rotations) is an “element” in the set D3.
 R0 is the “identity” element and that means nothing changes.
 Nothing changing is actually considered one kind of symmetry of any object.
 R1 and R2 are two distinct rotations that are symmetries.
 F1, F2, F3 are the three lines of symmetries.
 These are lines where the triangle if one half got reflected it would become a whole triangle.

 How Parents Can Support Their Kid’s Math